frederic-mahe/pairdist/README.md

 ```

 will, in addition to the NJ-tree, also calculate 100 bootstrap
-replicates, written to the file "pairdist_bootstrap.trees".
+replicates, written to the file `pairdist_bootstrap.trees`.
 Bootstrap
 trees and NJ-tree are then merged into a single output file, named as
 above.
 This file contains the NJ-tree with branch lengths together
 with the bootstrap frequencies, and can be displayed using